microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/planneruser-list-mydaytasks.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve a list of **plannertask** objects to be shown in MyDay view of the user.
+Retrieve a list of **plannerTask** objects to be shown in the MyDay view of the user.

 [!INCLUDE [national-cloud-support](../../includes/global-us.md)]